top of page

 Day 6: Zermatt – Matterhorn Views & Gornergrat Railway

 Travel to Zermatt by train, changing in Spiez and passing through Visp.
-In Zermatt, stroll the car-free village streets and take the Gornergrat railway up for stunning views of the Matterhorn.
-For a fun alternative, ride the Matterhorn Glacier Paradise cable car.
+Once in Zermatt, walk the car-free village streets.
+Board the Gornergrat railway for incredible views of the Matterhorn, or choose to ride the Matterhorn Glacier Paradise cable car for an alternative experience.

 Day 7: Return to Zurich – Optional Bern Stop